Approximating the Set of Separable States Using the Positive Partial Transpose Test

 \end{proof}

+This theorem together with Theorem \ref{thm:main} say that considering the sets of separable states and PPT states in the trace-norm space, they have completely different shapes.
+However, due to Dvoretzky's theorem (see for example \cite{asw}) we know that for every convex set, its intersections with \emph{most} hyperplanes of certain dimension are close to Euclidean ball in shape.
+This means that the set of separable states and PPT states have the same geometry if we consider them in Euclidean space and restrict them to sections of certain dimension.

-\section{Generalization to Other Separability Criteria}
+\section{Generalization to other separability criteria}

-By the result of Section \ref{sec:proof}, if the dimension of the space is enough large, there exists a PPT state arbitrary far from separable states.
-In the proof, our candidate for such a state is $\rho^{\otimes n}$, where $\rho$ is an entangled PPT state.
-Indeed, the only property of the set of PPT states that we use, is that this set is closed under tensor product.
+According to Theorem \ref{thm:main}, if the dimension of the space is large enough, there exists a PPT state far from separable states.
+Our candidate for such a state is $\rho^{\otimes n}$, where $\rho$ is an entangled PPT state, and in the proof the only property of the set of PPT states that we use, is that this set is closed under tensor product.
 Therefore, the same argument as in the proof of Theorem \ref{thm:main}, gives us the following general theorem.

-\begin{thm} Assume that $C$ is a necessary but not sufficient separability criterion such that if $\rho$ and $\sigma$ satisfy $C$, then $\rho\otimes \sigma$ satisfies $C$ as well.
-Then for any $\epsilon>0$ there exists a state $\rho$ that satisfies $C$, and whose trace distance from separable states is at least $1-\epsilon$. \end{thm}
+\begin{thm} Assume that $C$ is a necessary \emph{but not sufficient} separability criterion such that if $\rho$ and $\sigma$ satisfy $C$, then $\rho\otimes \sigma$ satisfies $C$ as well.
+Then for any $\varepsilon>0$ there exists a state $\rho$ that satisfies $C$, and whose trace distance from separable states is at least $1-\varepsilon$. \end{thm}

-\begin{proof} Let $\rho$ be an entangled state that satisfies $C$.
-Then $\rho^{\otimes n}$ satisfies $C$, and by the proof of Theorem \ref{thm:main}, the trace distance of $\rho^{\otimes n}$ from separable states, tends to $1$ as $n$ goes to infinity. \end{proof}
+\begin{proof} Let $\rho$ be an entangled state which satisfies $C$.
+Then $\rho^{\otimes n}$ satisfies $C$ as well, and by the proof of Theorem \ref{thm:main}, the trace distance of $\rho^{\otimes n}$ from separable states tends to $1$ as $n$ goes to infinity. \end{proof}

 In the following theorem we prove that all separability criteria mentioned in Section \ref{sec:prel} satisfy the assumption of Theorem \ref{thm:general}.